 Organizing a few bug bashes in the lead-up to the launch can be effective and fun.
 Get the whole team together to explore the system.
 Set some objectives, actively look for issues, and bash any bugs you come across.

-Your planning doesn’t end with the launch itself.
+Your work doesn’t end on the launch date.
 Don’t think of launching as the culmination of your work, but rather the catalyst that will set a lot of other things in motion.

-Commit to applying a high level of business analytics skills to the process both leading up to and moving beyond the launch.
-Rather than simply guessing what direction your business will take, use business analytics processes to understand market data, past sales metrics, and other information to help establish the state of your company and industry.
+After your product launches, use business analytics processes to understand market data, past sales metrics, and other information to help establish the state of your company and industry.

-The world we live in is one of near-constant change.
+Demographics: The world is constantly changing around us.
 As such, your targets (and their priorities) will shift frequently.
-You and your team need to keep defining and checking in on who your demographics are and what they need from both your product and your launch.
+Your team should continually assess your target audience, and what they need from your products and services.

 Your new product or service is a labor of dedication and deserves a successful launch.
-Taking time to plan helps you to make certain all key tasks and goals are met.
-A commitment to learning also keeps your staff informed and involved in product life after launch.
+By planning from the beginning, you can ensure that you achieve your goals.
+A commitment to learning will keep your staff informed and involved in product life after launch.